Stationery Lists for 2021

-Click on the link above for information about the school (or read the full text below).
+Click on the link above (School Information for Families) for information about the school (or read the full text below).
 Click on the image below for a larger view of the school.
 (Many thanks to Glen Ansley for the photograph).

 Ngati Toa School, which opened in 1955, is a contributing school catering for children from years 1-6.
-The school comprises two large blocks of classrooms, a playing field suitable for major summer and winter games, two netball courts, a swimming pool and a hall.
+The school comprises two large blocks of classrooms, a playing field suitable for major summer and winter games, two netball courts, a basketball court, a swimming pool , cycle track and a hall.
 It also incorporates a class from the Mahinawa Specialist School.

 Our aims are to:

-- develop skills and attitudes in our children to enable them to become proficient and fluent readers, speakers, writers and mathematicians;
+- develop skills and attitudes in our children to enable them to become proficient learners: fluent readers, speakers, writers and mathematicians;

 - have a positive, happy environment that fosters good work habits, positive relationships and self-esteem, and excellent attitudes to learning;